 The Corporation relies on external vendors to provide products and services necessary to maintain day-to-day operations of the Corporation.
-Accordingly, the Corporation's operations are exposed to risk that these vendors will not perform in accordance with the contracted arrangements under service level agreements.
+Accordingly, the Corporation's operations are exposed to risk that these vendors or their employees, agents, or other representatives will not perform in accordance with the contracted arrangements under service level agreements.
 The failure of an external vendor to perform in accordance with the contracted arrangements under service level agreements, because of changes in the vendor's organizational structure, financial condition, support for existing products and services, strategic focus, or for any other reason, could be disruptive to the Corporation's operations, which could have a material adverse impact on the Corporation's business and, in turn, the Corporation's financial condition and results of operations.